Store Traffic Counter Analysis

 In order to answer these important questions, many businesses are employing electronic systems to count customer traffic and using this information in context of other business metrics.
 Some of the more comprehensive counting systems can also tie in with a company’s server network and show traffic by hour, location and individual entrances.

-Many retailers are now using traffic information to look at the distribution of traffic by hour, day of the week, store location, seasonal periods, promotion periods, total chain, etc. Retailers can also look at the conversion ratio of their store which is the total sales transactions divided by total traffic.
+Many retailers are now using traffic flow analysis in retail management to look at the distribution of traffic by hour, day of the week, store location, seasonal periods, promotion periods, total chain, etc. Retailers can also look at the conversion ratio of their store which is the total sales transactions divided by total traffic.
 Different retail segments can have vastly different conversion ratios.
 For some businesses, 30 percent conversion rate is considered fantastic while for others this figure would be dismal!
 Retail stores will also be able to measure traffic based on current promotions and advertising.
 You will be able to determine if your conversions went up, down or remained the same during the promotion.

 With traffic counting, retailers will be able to optimize their staffing.
 Retailers traditionally staff their stores according to historical and forecasted sales.
 Unfortunately, this does not account for potential opportunities that may have visited the store but did not buy.
 Traffic information can inform you of these factors.

-Traffic counting will allow retailers to deploy initiatives that increase the likelihood of conversion and analyze what staffing strategies are best for each store or store group.
+Tracking traffic flow in retail allows retailers to deploy initiatives that increase the likelihood of conversion and analyze what staffing strategies are best for each store or store group.

 Common retail traffic counting systems use sensors at the entrance areas to count the number of visitors to the store.
 Infrared technology is used to register customers coming in or going out of the store by counting each time a beam is broken.
 Some of the more sophisticated systems can even determine a customer’s actual direction of travel; whether they are coming in or going out.
 These systems are usually based on thermal imaging, which is body heat detection or video processing technology.
 Sensors can be mounted horizontally at the entrance, or overhead above the customers’ path.